chaconnewu/awesome-augmented/original_awesomes/vim-galore.md

 `"aY` yanks the current line into register `a`.
 Move to another line. `"AY` appends the current line to register `a`.

-I suggest playing around with with all these registers a bit and constantly checking `:reg`, so you can see what's actually happening.
+I suggest playing around with all these registers a bit and constantly checking `:reg`, so you can see what's actually happening.

 **Fun fact**: In Emacs "yanking" stands for pasting (or _reinserting previously killed text_) not copying.

-#### Ranges?
+## Ranges?

 Ranges are pretty easy to understand, but many Vimmers don't know about their full potential.